qwaneu/qwaneu.github.io/_drafts/productivity-is-systemic.md

 designing a desired state and planning actions to bridge that state.
-Instead, the suitable approach is one of sense-making, gaining situational awareness in the direction the system is inclined to move (dispositioned), and then thinking up some experiments that are in line with what you have learned.
-Experiments because you cannot be sure if will succeed so you'd rather keep a possible negative effect small (but still run the experiment, because you never know what more you'll discover).
+Instead, the suitable approach is one of sense-making, gaining situational awareness in the direction the system is inclined to move (dispositioned), and then thinking up some [experiments](/2020/06/26/experiments-move-you-forward.html) that are in line with what you have learned.
+Do experiments because you cannot be sure if they will succeed so you'd rather keep a possible negative effect small.
+Still run the experiment, because you never know what more you'll discover.

 This is management's job!
 This is where you can have true leverage in the organization's performance.

 When I say management's job, this is not restricted to those who have 'manager' in their job title, although it should at least come from there (@@vgl.
 Geerts transformatie moet vanuit de lijn komen).
 If we succeed at having teams develop more reflective capability and systemic thinking skills of their own, they can can learn to do this on their own.
-So we mean 'management' here eventually in the sense like Gerald Weinberg uses it in his Quality Software Management series @@todo: uitwerken.
+So we mean 'management' here eventually in the sense like Gerald Weinberg uses it in his Quality Software Management series @@todo: uitwerken, also refer to leanpub version.

 So you could find some things that is keeping productivity low:
-- the team is missing skills - so they need to learn and train; this requires support and investment (training courses and time to practice; if you expect people to learn everything in their evening hours, you're not taking productivity seriously, and you're harming people with families, you're depriving people of their rest, an important pillar of high performance)
+- _Missing skills_ - so they need to learn and train; this requires
+  support and investment (training courses and time to practice; if you expect people to learn everything in their evening hours, you're not taking productivity seriously, and you're harming people with families, you're depriving people of their rest, an important pillar of high performance)
-- the team needs to wait for others outside the team, e.g. for approvals, reviews, or they have to wait on long builds, nightly test run results, etc.
+- _Handoffs_: the team needs to wait for others outside the team, e.g. for approvals, reviews, or they have to wait on long builds, nightly test run results, etc.
   Waiting is destructive for productivity.
 It is quite useless to urge people to fill the waiting time with other work, because waiting breaks focus, people